akwick/starter-hugo-academic/content/home/workshops.md

 # Order that this section appears on the page.
 weight: 80

-title: 'Recent & Upcoming Workshops'
+title: 'Recent & Upcoming Misc'
 subtitle:

 content: